Heracleitos/HCSL/README.md

-# HCSL
+# HellenicComplexSystemsLaboratory
+This is the Hellenic Complex System Laboratory website (https://www.hcsl.com) project.
-The Hellenic Complex Systems Laboratory (HCSL) website project
+The Hellenic Complex Systems Laboratory (HCSL) is a virtual  research laboratory, devoted to the transdisciplinary study of complex systems.